 - Spray sweet potato slices with cooking spray and season with salt and pepper

 - Insert slices into toaster (similar to bread) and toast the slices on high.
-Alternatively, you can toast them in a toaster oven or bake in the oven at
+Alternatively, you can toast them in a toaster oven.

 - After the sweet potatoes pop up from the toaster, check to see if they are fork tender, and toast longer if desired.
 Depending on your toaster, you may also want to turn down the toaster setting to Medium.

 - Remove the sweet potatoes from the toaster, and cool on a wire rack before adding toppings.

 - Preheat oven to 350℉.
 Place a wire rack on a large rimmed baking sheet.